populationgenomics/images/README.md

 Whenever possible, avoid moving images with `scopeo`, and build them with a `Dockefile` instead following the section above.
 Moving is not recommended for two reasons:

-* It hides how the image was build originally (sometimes the original `Dockefile` is not even shared),
+- It hides how the image was build originally (and sometimes the original `Dockefile` is not even shared),
-* The source image can be removed by the author in the future, making your analysis no longer reproducible.
+- The source image can be removed by the author in the future, making your analysis no longer reproducible.

-If you still have to move, create a script names `move-{IMAGE_NAME}:{IMAGE_VERSION}.sh` following the template below:
+If you still need to move, create a script named `move-{IMAGE_NAME}:{IMAGE_VERSION}.sh` following the template below:

 ```shell
 #!/usr/bin/env bash